✈️ Enquire Now

 * Please note: the hourly rate excludes landing fee.

-Train at Moorabbin Airport — Melbourne
+Train at Moorabbin Airport (YMMB) in Melbourne

 Goldwings Aviation operates from Moorabbin Airport, one of Australia’s busiest and most dynamic training airports.
 This environment provides students with real-world exposure to controlled airspace, professional radio communication, and high-traffic flight operations from the very beginning.
 Located in Melbourne, Moorabbin offers ideal flying conditions, modern facilities, and access to diverse airspace, helping you develop the confidence and skills required to operate safely as a pilot.